petermc87/piranha-madness/readme.md

 * Fonts/back-to-1982.regular.ttf - 1982
 * RFonts/AGENTORANGE.TTF - agentorange

+## Audio
+* Intro music, in game music and ending music
+* Sound affects for when you progress to the next level, you get hit, you eat a fish and also when you die

+## Technologies Used
+* JavaScript, HTML and CSS

 ## JavaScript Functions
 * For detecting a clash with fish food or a piranha, getBoundingClient was used.
 It was set to detect a clash for all directions
 * A template literal was used to render all the spawned fish for each level.
 Each individual fish div is added into the inner HTML of the parent div for all fish.

-## Audio
-* Intro music, in game music and ending music
-* Sound affects for when you progress to the next level, you get hit, you eat a fish and also when you die

 ## Wireframe Images
 * Wireframe for title page